-The measurement of pension commitments was carried out by the projected unit credit method (PUC method) based on an accounting interest rate of 1.87 % (previous year: 2.31%) over an average 10-year period.
-For this purpose, the Heubeckreference tables 2018 G were taken as a basis.
-Provisions for obligations arising from partial retirement agreements include expenses for wage and salary payments to employees during the pre-retirement passive phase and for top-up payments.
+The measurement of pension commitments was carried out by the projected unit credit method (PUC method) based on an accounting interest rate of 1.79% (previous year: 1.87%) over an average 10-year period.
+For this purpose, the Heubeck-reference tables 2018 G were taken as a basis.
 Furthermore, the provisions include top-up payments, which the employer cannot avoid due to a collective pay agreement or a works agreement.
-These provisions are accumulated proportionally from the start of the active phase of the partial retirement and measured at present value, based on an actuarial interest rate of 0.41% (previous year: 0.54%).

 The remaining provisions were calculated so that they allow for all identifiable risks and contingent obligations.
 The measurements were made on the basis of prudent business judgement.
 In each case the expected probable settlement amount was taken into account.
-Provisions for payments on the occasion of employee jubilees are discounted at an interest rate of 1.35 % p. a. (previous year: 1.6 %).
+Provisions for payments on the occasion of employee jubilees are discounted at an interest rate of 1.45 % p. a. (previous year: 1.35 %).